-To start the webConfig tool, click the icon located on the desktop.
+To start the webConfig tool, click the icon BCL 50xi a located on the desktop.
 Make certain that the device is connected to the PC via the USB interface and that voltage is connected.

 Or alternatively: Open a browser on your PC and enter the following address: 192.168.61.100.